Job Control Language: Terminology

-A collection of files; commonly used to store textual data such as source code, assembler macros (SYS1.MACLIB), system configuration (SYS1.PARMLIB), reusable JCL procedures (SYS1.PROCLIB), etc. As a collection of files, a PDS is like to an archive file (ZIP, TAR, etc.) which in turn is like a file system directory.
+A collection of files; a PDS is commonly used to store textual data such as source code, assembler macros (SYS1.MACLIB), system configuration (SYS1.PARMLIB), reusable JCL procedures (SYS1.PROCLIB), etc. As a collection of files, a PDS is like to an archive file (ZIP, TAR, etc.) which in turn is like a file system directory.
 A PDS can contain executable code (load modules or program objects) which makes a PDS like a Unix-based static library.
 A member, once stored, cannot be updated although a member can be deleted and replaced, such as via the IEBUPDTE utility.
 Since the 1989 release of MVS DFP 3.2, an enhanced version, partitioned data set extended (PDSE) has been available.